 - Uses carrageenan

 This is a pretty decent ready to drink protein coffee.
-It offers a good macro split, and the taste isn’t awful.
-It will take some getting used to the thickness and the flavour though.
+It offers a good macro split, and the Iced Latte flavour is pretty nice.
+It will take some getting used to the thickness though.
 The use of carrageenan might make this unsuitable for those who are sensitive to polysaccharides.
 It might not be the ideal intra-workout drink if your lift is interval focused.

 UFIT comes in several flavours, so there’s one that will suit your tastes.
 It’s simple to get your protein and your coffee all in one when you have one of these in your gym bag.
 Unlike other competitors, the flavour options really help set this product apart from all the rest.